 Tac/Quila restaurant in Palm Springs features Annicca tabletops.

 Pren Featuring Brittanicca Gold Warm

 In the debut Room & Board | Cambria’s furniture collection Pren, the versatile series of dining and conference tables, desks, coffee tables, console tables, and storage and bar cabinets are all finished with Cambria natural quartz surfaces in three stunning designs with bold movement.

 Each intricately detailed piece is available with a solid Midwestern walnut or Appalachian white oak wood base, sustainably sourced within the U.S. where selective harvesting allows surrounding trees to flourish, and with one-centimeter Cambria natural quartz tops finished with modern rounded corners to mirror the form of each design.
 The movement ensures your piece will be one-of-a-kind.

 Pren storage cabinet and table.
 Featured design: Brittanicca Gold Warm.

 All that’s to say: time to get moving on designing with movement.

 Interested in creating a show-stopping design project with Cambria?
-Order a sample, find a dealer, schedule a virtual consultation with a Cambria expert, or call 1-866-CAMBRIA (1-866-226-2742) to be connected with a market representative in your region.
+Order a sample, find a dealer, schedule a design consultation, or call 1-866-CAMBRIA (1-866-226-2742) to be connected with a market representative in your region.